-one (1) of the two (2) options below in Option 2, if the District may release of parents cannot prevent the school from the were ceive no response within thirty your consent.
-If you return this signed disclosure is otherwise required or per the consent. both Sections I and II.
-Choose Option nly selected items of information.
-The using directory information on Distriction (30) days of the date of this letter, a form on time, we will withhold the dermitted by law.
-Once there has bee in 1 if the District may not release any item of directory information the check those items that may be released.
-Please be advised trict-issued ID cards or badges.
-All student directory information will be subject to release with irectory information consistent with your written directions, up an opt-out of directory information disclosure, the District ads it, even after the student is no longer in attendance.
-Student Directory Information Listing Secti Release to Third Parties other the Institutions of H (Parent or student who has reached the District to withhold information an Armed Forces Recruiters and igher Education age 18 may sign below to direct Section II Armed Forces Recruiters & Institutions of Higher Education (Parent or student who has reached age 18 may sign below to direct the District to withhold information in this section.)
-Choose one of the Options below: Option 1: The District MAY Not listed below.
-Option 2: The District MAY REchecked below.
-If you choose Option 2, check the it that the District may release.
-ELEASE ONLY the information Choose one of the Options below: Option 1: The District MAY NOT RELEASE ANY information listed below.
-Option 2: The District MAY RELEASE ONLY the information below. .
-Student's name Student's address Student's school email address Student's telephone number Student's date of birth Student's major field of study Information about the student's participation in officially recognized activities and sports □ Student's weight and height (if a member of an athletic team) □ Student's dates of attendance □ Degrees, honors and awards the student has received □ Student's photograph/picture □ Most recent educational institution attended by the student □ Grade level Student's name Student's address Student's telephone number (if listed)
+If we receive no response within thirty (30) days of the date of this letter, all student directory information will be subject to release without your consent.
+If you return this signed form on time, we will withhold the directory information consistent with your written directions, unless disclosure is otherwise required or permitted by law.
+Once there has been an opt-out of directory information disclosure, the District will continue to honor that opt-out until the parent or the eligible student rescinds it, even after the student is no longer in attendance.

+Student Directory Information Listing Section I Release to Third Parties other than Armed Forces Recruiters and Institutions of Higher Education (Parent or student who has reached age 18 may sign below to direct the District to withhold information in this section.)
+Section II Armed Forces Recruiters & Institutions of Higher Education (Parent or student who has reached age 18 may sign below to direct the District to withhold information in this section.)
+Choose one of the Options below: Option 1: The District MAY NO listed below.
+Option 2: The District MAY RE checked below.
+If you choose Option 2, check the in that the District may release.
+CLEASE ONLY the information tem(s) of information listed below Choose one of the Options below: Choose one of the Options below: Option 1: The District MAY NOT RELEASE ANY information listed below.
+Option 2: The District MAY RELEASE ONLY the information below Student's name Student's address Student's school email address Student's telephone number Student's date of birth Student's major field of study Information about the student's participation in officially recognized activities and sports Student's weight and height (if a member of an athletic team) Student's dates of attendance Degrees, honors and awards the student has received Student's photograph/picture Most recent educational institution attended by the student Grade level Student's name Student's address Student's telephone number (if listed)

 NOTE: IF DIRECTED TO WITHHOLD A STUDENT'S NAME, GRADE LEVEL, OR PHOTOGRAPH, THAT INFORMATION WILL NOT BE INCLUDED IN ANY SCHOOL OR DISTRICT PUBLICATION RELEASED TO THE PUBLIC.
-A PARENT WISHING TO PERMIT SUCH INFORMATION ABOUT HIS/HER CHILD (NAME, PICTURE, ETC.) TO BE INCLUDED IN A SCHOOL OR DISTRICT PUBLICATION (YEARBOOK, SPORTS PROGRAM, ETC.) THAT IS SOLD FOR FUND-RAISING PURPOSES MUST PROVIDE WRITTEN CONSENT FOR
+A PARENT WISHING TO PERMIT SUCH INFORMATION ABOUT HIS/HER CHILD (NAME, PICTURE, ETC.) TO BE INCLUDED IN A SCHOOL OR DISTRICT PUBLICATION (YEARBOOK, SPORTS PROGRAM, ETC.) THAT IS SOLD FOR FUND-RAISING PURPOSES MUST PROVIDE WRITTEN CONSENT FOR SUCH PURPOSES.